-PROPOSAL 2 - APPROVAL OF RIBBON'S 2019 INCENTIVE AWARD PLAN
+PROPOSAL 2 - APPROVAL OF THE AMENDMENT AND RESTATEMENT OF RIBBON'S 2019 INCENTIVE AWARD PLAN

 Our Board believes that the future success of Ribbon depends, in large part, on our ability to maintain a competitive position in attracting, retaining and motivating key employees with relevant experience and superior ability.
-On April 24, 2019, our Board adopted, subject to stockholder approval, the Ribbon Communications Inc. 2019 Incentive Award Plan (the "New Plan").
-Awards granted under the New Plan are intended to attract, retain and motivate personnel who are expected to make important contributions to the Company, thereby promoting shareholder interests and enhancing shareholder value.
-The Company may grant awards under the New Plan with respect to up to 7,000,000 shares of common stock (subject to adjustment in the event of stock splits and other similar events), plus the number of shares of common stock previously reserved for issuance under the Company's Amended and Restated Stock Incentive Plan (the "2007 Equity Plan") that remained available for grant as of the date of approval of the New Plan, if at all, by the Company's stockholders at its 2019 Annual Meeting, plus any shares covered by awards under the 2007 Equity Plan (or Prior Plans (as defined below)) that again become available for grant to the provisions of the 2007 Equity Plan.
+On June 5, 2019, our stockholders approved the Ribbon Communications Inc. 2019 Incentive Award Plan (the " 2019 Plan").
+Awards granted under the 2019 Plan re intended to attract, retain and motivate personnel who are expected to make important contributions to the Company, thereby promoting shareholder interests and enhancing shareholder value.
+On April 27, 2020, our Board adopted, subject to stockholder approval, the Ribbon Communications Inc. Amended and Restated 2019 Incentive Award Plan, an amendment and restatement of our 2019 Plan (the " A&R 2019 Plan").